curityio/istio-demo-installation/IDEAS.md

 The Identity Server has a reputation of being difficult to deploy compared to PAAS solutions.\
 We want to show that:

-- It it not as difficult as some customers think
+- With some training it it not as difficult as customers may think
-- It is worth the effort and you then get excellent control over many capabilities
+- You then get excellent control over many capabilities

 ## Suggested Approach